jfortunato/image-optimizer/README.md

 # Image Optimizer
-Mirror an entire directory of images with a directory of those same images optimized with imagemin.
+Optimize an entire directory of images and track the directory for any changes.

 ### Requirements
 - PHP 7 or later